fsinn/bits_n_pieces/README.md

 This may cause the commands to misbehave on remote targets.
 Thus, I specified fully-qualified paths to commands that are installed by brew, even though this might make the script "less portable".
 As I target MacOS, exclusively, this should not pose problems.
-The interesting thing is calling fish to install omf: I use the `-l` flag to run the command through a login shell to make it work.
+The interesting thing is calling `fish` to install omf: I use the `-l` flag to run the command through a login shell to make it work.

 # Troubleshooting

-## Installation won't work or App won't start
+## Installation won't work or Vagrant won't start VirtualBox

 Make sure that you "Allow apps downloaded from" the "App Store and identifier developers" under MacOS `System Preferences -> Security & Privacy.
 I will not temporarily disable Gatekeeper during the installation.